nstudio/nativescript-videoplayer/README.md

 **src** *required*

 Attribute to specify the video file to play, can either be a remote file or local video file.

-The file must adhere to the platforms accepted video formats.
-For reference check the platform specs on playing videos.
+<sub>The file must adhere to the platforms accepted video formats.
+For reference check the platform specs on playing videos.</sub>

 **autoplay** *optional*